 When I first met Abby, she was trying to break free from living paycheck to paycheck.
-Her excuse up until that point was that she was already getting paid better than her peers at her company, so more money wasn’t available.
+Her excuse up until that point was that she was already getting paid better than her peers at her company, so more money was not in the cards.
 Through our work together, she unearthed a shadow belief about rich people.
 “The wealthy are greedy and dishonest,” she said.
 She traced that belief back to statements she heard her parents say when she was a kid.

 So what is an underlying commitment?

 When we get stuck in a pattern that we can’t seem to change no matter how hard we try, it’s almost certainly the result of an underlying commitment.
-We think we’re committed to one thing, but we’re actually committed to something else.
-For example, let’s say you think you’re committed to starting your own business.
-But your underlying commitment is actually to stay safe and small right where you are.
+We think we are committed to one thing, but we are dedicated to something else.
+For example, let’s say you believe you are committed to starting your own business.
+But your underlying commitment is to actually stay safe and small right where you are.
 Even as you make efforts to start your own business, some part of you is sabotaging those efforts and ensuring you fail.

 Say you want to start your own business, but you grew up in a family that always struggled financially.
-So at a young age, you formed the belief that in order to not turn into your family—and thus, stay safe—you would need to struggle with money as well.
-Because of that belief, you made a promise to yourself that you would avoid your finances in order to avoid pain.
+So at a young age, you formed the belief that to not turn into your family—and thus, stay safe—you would need to struggle with money as well.
+Because of that belief, you made a promise to yourself that you would avoid your finances to prevent pain.
 In fact, you spent years doing just that.
 You’ve been to seminars; you’ve practiced manifesting meditations; you’ve written abundance affirmations.
 You’ve even worked on discovering your limiting beliefs and your excuses.
-Maybe you’ve even gone so far as to finally start that business . . . only to have it crash and burn.
+Maybe you’ve even gone so far as to start that business finally, only to have it crash and burn.
 What’s going on?

 What Do Underlying Commitments Sound Like?

-“I think I’m committed to becoming a public speaker.”
+“I am committed to becoming a public speaker.”